Drug Interactions between ibuprofen and Methylin ER

 - Neck Pain

 - Period Pain

 - Temporomandibular Joint Disorder

 - Transverse Myelitis

-- Methylin ER is a member of the drug class CNS stimulants.
+- Methylin er is in the drug class CNS stimulants.

 Drug and food interactions